OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/08-Fingerprint_Web_Application_Framework.md

 ## Summary

-Web framework[*] fingerprinting is an important subtask of the information gathering process.
-Knowing the type of framework can automatically give a great advantage if such a framework has already been tested by the penetration tester.
-It is not only the known vulnerabilities in unpatched versions but specific misconfigurations in the framework and known file structure that makes the fingerprinting process so important.
+There is nothing new under the sun, and nearly every web application that one may think of developing has already been developed.
+With the vast number of free and open source software projects that are actively developed and deployed around the world, it is very likely that an application security test will face a target that is entirely or partly dependent on these well known applications or frameworks (e.g. Wordpress, phpBB, Mediawiki, etc).
+Knowing the web application components that are being tested significantly helps in the testing process and will also drastically reduce the effort required during the test.
+These well known web applications have known HTML headers, cookies, and directory structures that can be enumerated to identify the application.

 Several different vendors and versions of web frameworks are widely used.
-Information about it significantly helps in the testing process, and can also help in changing the course of the test.
+Information about them can help significantly in the testing process, and can also change the course of the test.
 Such information can be derived by careful analysis of certain common locations.
-Most of the web frameworks have several markers in those locations which help an attacker to spot them.
+Most of the web frameworks have several markers in those locations which help an attacker or tester to recognize them.
 This is basically what all automatic tools do, they look for a marker from a predefined location and then compare it to the database of known signatures.
 For better accuracy several markers are usually used.

-[*] Please note that this article makes no differentiation between Web Application Frameworks and Content Management Systems (CMS).
-This has been done to make it convenient to fingerprint both of them in one chapter.
-Furthermore, both categories are referenced as web frameworks.

 ## Test Objectives

-To define type of used web framework so as to have a better understanding of the security testing methodology.
+To define type of web components used so as to have a better understanding of the target being assessed.

 ## How to Test

 ### Black-Box Testing

-There are several most common locations to look in in order to define the current framework:
+There are several common locations to consider in order to identify frameworks or components:

 - HTTP headers
 - Cookies
 - HTML source code
 - Specific files and folders
-- File Extensions
+- File extensions
-- Error Message
+- Error messages

 #### HTTP Headers

 The most basic form of identifying a web framework is to look at the `X-Powered-By` field in the HTTP response header.
-Many tools can be used to fingerprint a target.
-The simplest one is netcat utility.
+Many tools can be used to fingerprint a target, the simplest one is netcat..

 Consider the following HTTP Request-Response: